lehoczkics/busterfs/README.md

-# busterfs
+# Bionic + btrfs
-Instructions on how to install Debian Buster on btrfs subvolumes - may work on further releases
+Instructions on how to install Ubuntu Bionic on btrfs subvolumes - may work on further releases

 This meant to be a semi-copy-pastable cookbook for setup, worked for me but may not work for you.